Refraction: Dispersion of light

+On water

 Refraction occurs when light goes through a water surface since water has a refractive index of 1.33 and air has a refractive index of about 1.
 Looking at a straight object, such as a pencil in the figure here, which is placed at a slant, partially in the water, the object appears to bend at the water's surface.
 This is due to the bending of light rays as they move from the water to the air.
 Once the rays reach the eye, the eye traces them back as straight lines (lines of sight).
 The lines of sight (shown as dashed lines) intersect at a higher position than where the actual rays originated.
 This causes the pencil to appear higher and the water to appear shallower than it really is.

 The depth that the water appears to be when viewed from above is known as the apparent depth.
 This is an important consideration for spearfishing from the surface because it will make the target fish appear to be in a different place, and the fisher must aim lower to catch the fish.
 Conversely, an object above the water has a higher apparent height when viewed from below the water.
 The opposite correction must be made by an archer fish.